raleel/cfi-srd/0005_Skills.md

 ### Art (POW+CHA)

 There are many specific art forms.
-Painting to Poetry; Literature to Sculpture.
-A character chooses an Art specialization when taking this skill.
+Painting to poetry; literature to sculpture.
+A character chooses an Art specialization when taking this skill - e.g. Art (Painting).
 Subsequent Art forms are advanced separately.
 A roll is made whenever a character must impress or convince through his artistic medium.

 ### Bureaucracy (INT x2)